MostlyAdequate/mostly-adequate-guide/ch3.md

 We'll learn how to make functions like this pure without merely deferring evaluation, but the point should be clear that the pure form is much more informative than its sneaky impure counterpart which is up to God knows what.

-Something else to notice is that we're forced to "inject" dependencies, or pass them in as arguments, which makes our app much more flexible because we've parameterized our database or mail client or what have you[^Don't worry, we'll see a way to make this less tedious than it sounds].
+Something else to notice is that we're forced to "inject" dependencies, or pass them in as arguments, which makes our app much more flexible because we've parameterized our database or mail client or what have you(Don't worry, we'll see a way to make this less tedious than it sounds).
 Should we choose to use a different Db we need only to call our function with it.
 Should we find ourselves writing a new application in which we'd like to reuse this reliable function, we simply give this function whatever `Db` and `Email` we have at the time.

 In a JavaScript setting, portability could mean serializing and sending functions over a socket.
 It could mean running all our app code in web workers.
 Portability is a powerful trait.